 As a caregiver to elderly parents who are adamant about aging in place in the two-story house where they’ve lived since 1976, I am well aware of the many challenges that can arise on a daily basis.
 Some of the issues can be addressed with a simple fix, while others unfortunately require more costly modifications.
 While working to create a safe and comfortable environment to allow my parents to stay in their home, I learned a valuable lesson; building in universal design concepts that anticipate possible future physical changes is far easier and less expensive to do at the start than to renovate later.
 I wish we knew then what we know now.

 I can’t change the past, and expensive modifications are necessary for my parents at this point if they are to stay put.
 I can however apply what I learned to my own situation.
-I am a baby boomer, and a healthy, active one at that.
-And despite the fact that boomers in general tend to be in better physical condition than past generations, we can all agree that eventually aging will take a toll on physical well-being.
+I am a baby boomer and a healthy, active one at that.
+And even though boomers in general tend to be in better physical condition than past generations, we can all agree that eventually aging will take a toll on physical well-being.
 That being said, why aren’t all renovations or new homes created with universal design?
 The answer is that people don’t want to acknowledge they might need accommodations at some point.

 These three features must be in place to allow people to move safely around their homes as they age.